consp/lcd8-re/README.md

 - MCU 16B
 - RGB 16/18
 - BJG-035CK4502N0

-It looks like a RGB 16bit interface, the 4 PC8-11 lines being HSync, VSync and Display enable and clock (likely P8 or P9).
-Not enough pins are connected for the 8080 protocol.

 ## Software
 The MCU is locked, writing will destroy the original data.
 BEWARE!